What is (Enterprise Resource Planning) ERP? | Brief Guide

 • 1960s – Material Requirements Planning (MRP)

-By the 1960s, companies faced the challenge in their inventory management system and schedules.
+By the 1960s, companies faced the challenge in their inventory management software and schedules.
 As a result, MRP was created.
 MRP can be seen as a specialized list for factories, instructing them on what materials to purchase and when.
 Most of its focus was on managing manufacturing and inventory.

 • 1970s – Evolution of MRP